• Skip to main content

 Proceed with Caution

 So, the trick question is, how can you tell if a seller you are talking with online is a reputable dealer and not a puppy mill?
 The truth is, you can’t.
-You may also never know if a pup you found online even exist or whether the parents live in a nasty cage in a backyard somewhere.
+You may also never know if a pup you found online even exists or whether the parents live in a nasty cage in a backyard somewhere.

-There are many thousands of reports from people who lost thousands of dollars that never received their puppy, or they received a sick puppy.
+There are many thousands of reports from people who lost thousands of dollars that never received their puppy, or received a sick puppy.
 Many reports also stem from consumers paying for one breed and receiving a different type.

-There are times that the consumer does get the cute puppy they paid for and it is healthy.
+There are times when the consumer does get the cute puppy they paid for and it is healthy.
 However, buying online still leaves the door open for supporting a cruel breeder that has the parents to that puppy living in horrid conditions.

 There as those that are responsible and caring breeders that utilize the internet to show their dogs.
 They will also educate consumers about that particular breed while communicating with potential buyers.

-The best way you can avoid being a victim of a puppy selling scam or unknowingly supporting a cruel breeder is not to buy any animals online.
+The best way you can avoid being a victim of a puppy-selling scam or unknowingly supporting a cruel breeder is not to buy any animals online.

 Puppy Mill Legislation

-The AWA-Federal Animal Welfare Act passed in 1966 states that breeders who has over three female breeding dogs that sell puppies to puppy brokers or pet stores must maintain a license.
+The AWA-Federal Animal Welfare Act passed in 1966 states that breeders who have over three female breeding dogs that sell puppies to puppy brokers or pet stores must maintain a license.
 The law also requires that the USDA inspect the facility.

 Generally, the rules breeders must meet by law is unfortunately minimal.
 Under the AWA, a breeder can keep a dog in a cage that is a mere six inches longer than the dog is in each direction.
-It also makes it ok that the pen has a wire floor that stacks one on top of the other, the entire span of the dog’s life.
+It also makes it ok that the pen has a wire floor that stacks one on top of the other, for the entire span of the dog’s life.

 These are living conditions that the majority of people consider cruel and inhumane, yet they are legal.
-Puppy mills are everywhere in the US, thanks to the internet commerce.
+Puppy mills are everywhere in the US, thanks to internet commerce.
 These businesses offer sickly bred puppies of any breed imaginable directly to the buyer.

 The results are the U.S. market has seen an increase in imported dogs that are in poor health and often carry diseases harmful to other animals and humans.
-Due to the U.S. regulation that do not apply to foreign puppy mills, (including the AWA standards), many dogs breed and live in horrific, inhumane conditions.
+Due to the U.S. regulation that does not apply to foreign puppy mills, (including the AWA standards), many dogs breed and live in horrific, inhumane conditions.

 The 2008 Farm Bill added an amendment that prohibits the importation of any puppy less than six months old with the intention of resale.
 In August 2014, the USDA also adopted a regulation applying the law at national entry ports.